mmistakes/minimal-mistakes/_posts/2017-12-05-random-access-to-fastas.md

 buffer: ```genes = pyfaidx.Fasta('tests/data/genes.fasta', number=10000)```.

 ## Reading compressed data
-IF you are working with fastas large enough to warrant Pyfaidx chances are you don't want to unzip those files, plus gzipped files can be processed more quickly for IO bound processes.
+If you are working with fastas large enough to warrant Pyfaidx chances are you don't want to unzip those files, plus gzipped files can be processed more quickly for IO bound processes.
 Pyfaidx can read [blocked gzip format](https://blastedbio.blogspot.com/2011/11/bgzf-blocked-bigger-better-gzip.html)